 Land area, broken down by general land use category is shown in Table 1-2 and presented in Figure 1-4.
 Land use trends show that residential development continues to make up the largest area of developed land in the Town at 42% of the total area.
-It is important to note that most of the land south of Interstate 95 is close to built out which includes most of the Town's commercial and industrial land uses.
 Since the Town relaxed the process for converting seasonal residential properties to year-round properties in 2011, the Town has seen an increase in conversion of these properties.
-Of the remaining developed land, about 13% is commercial and 3 % transportation (i.e. roadway right of ways).
-Overall, the two changes of note in the distribution of land use since the 2014 Plan update with were the increase of 2.5 % of residential land areas and a decrease of just over 2% of Commercial/Industrial land area.
+Of the remaining developed land, about 13% is commercial and 3% transportation (i.e. roadway right of ways).